 A number of conferences occur throughout the year, including weekly neurology grand rounds, neuromuscular medicine grand rounds, EMG case conference, neuromuscular medicine clinical case conference, and neuromuscular medicine journal club.
 Fellows participate in the preparation and presentation of neuromuscular medicine CPCs and neuromuscular medicine seminars.
 Fellows are encouraged to pick among many available research areas, and work with a staff mentor to complete the project for presentation and publication.

-Our program is committed to abiding by the following fellowship application process – interview offers will not be made before March 1 of the year prior to the fellowship start date.
-Fellowship positions will not be offered before June 1 of the year prior to the fellowship start date.
-Violations of this will result in removal of our institution from the AANEM NM Fellowship Portal.
-More information about our program and how to apply to our program through the new portal system will be available soon.
-Watch the AANEM NM Fellowship Portal for more information.
+Our program is committed to abiding by the following fellowship application process – there will be no interview offers made before March 1 of the year before the fellowship start date.
+Additionally, the Cleveland Clinic Neuromuscular Medicine (NM) fellowship program will not be offering fellowship positions before the results of the Match on June 1 of the year before the fellowship start date.
+Violations of this will result in the removal of our institution from the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) NM Fellowship Portal and Match system.